margaretmf/margaretmf.github.io/creativewriting.md

 This is the place where we all call home.
 This is the place where we all appreciate the red, white, and blue.

+From state to state I find the place to call home

 <br>

 ## The South ##